 You’ll need to be comfortable with your name and picture appearing alongside the article.
 Wonkhe is keen to credit authors, and we don’t accept pseudonyms or unattributed work.
 If you are employed we recommend that you are courteous enough to make your press team aware that you are writing something for us.
 If any of this causes an issue for you – do talk to us, we can often help.

 We are particularly keen to see pitches from diverse, female, and non-binary authors – as white men are over-represented in our output, an issue we’ve discussed numerous times on the site and at our events.

 Wonkhe is a blog, covering higher education policy in the UK.
 We are not interested in material that is not (loosely) written as a blog, or that is not related in some way to HE policy.

 Ideally, we’d love your article to move the debate forward.
 This could be by adding a new perspective, by providing informed analysis, by drawing on history, or by predicting future developments.
 We don’t (ever) do personal attacks, and we look poorly on material that just perpetuates ongoing arguments.
 We look for a specific focus and clearly-defined angle – rather than a generic topic such as, say, “tuition fees”.

 Though we cover a lot of news, we are neither a newspaper nor an aggregator.
 Timely content can be useful, but we like to set the agenda rather than follow it.
-A response to a recent report, or a recent announcement, can act as a useful peg for a piece.
-But if your point is unique and interesting enough it wouldn’t need a peg at all.
+A response to a recent report or announcement can act as a useful peg for a piece.
+Particularly unique and interesting points shouldn’t need a peg at all.